Mlaiel/iacherie/docs/infrastructure/PRODUCTION_INFRASTRUCTURE_COMPLETE.md

 └── security_hardening.py              # Enhanced security auditing
 ```

-All implementations are production-ready, tested, and integrate seamlessly with the existing Ainflue platform infrastructure.
+All implementations are production-ready, tested, and integrate seamlessly with the existing IA Chérie platform infrastructure.